Hugh Gilbert: Bishop

 Gilbert was appointed the Bishop of Aberdeen by Pope Benedict XVI on 4 June 2011.
 He was consecrated for this office at the Cathedral Church of St Mary of the Assumption in Aberdeen by Keith Cardinal O'Brien, Archbishop of St Andrews and Edinburgh, on the Feast of the Assumption (15 August) 2011.
 He chose as his episcopal motto Omnia in Ipso constant (All things hold together in Him), which is a verse from the Letter to the Colossians (1:17).

+In November 2018, it was announced that he had been elected the next president of the Bishops' Conference of Scotland.
+He served in the role from 2018 to 2024, when he was succeeded by John Keenan.

 Same-sex marriage

 In August 2012, Gilbert argued in the Scottish same-sex marriage debate that if the Scottish Government truly believed in marriage equality, the State would also legalize incest and polygamy.

 Author

 Gilbert has written a number of journal articles and books on spirituality.
 His books are: